PennyLaneAI/catalyst/FRONTEND.md

   in (b, c) }
 ```

-In Jax this is done by expanding the one-element result tuple of **explicit** values by adding a
+In Jax this is done by adding together the tuple of **explicit** values with another
-tuple of calculated **implicit** values and by linking them using the de Bruijn indices in type
+tuple of calculated **implicit** values.
-signatures.

-If we want to use this code as a body of some primitive, we need the binding program to collapse the
-expanded results of the Jaxpr subprogram back into the structured tracer representing the single
-output Python variable to continue the Python-tracing of the outermost program.
+Note that we also link corresponding type signature using the appropriate `*DBIdx` indices.

+### Expanded/collapsed arguments or results

+Python and Jaxpr programs represent function arguments and results in a different level of details.
+In Python tensors are objects holding all the required information about there shapes.
+In Jaxpr, in
+contrast, shape dimension variables must be passes explicitly as additional arguments.
+In order to
+encode the program transformation, we attribute argument lists as **collapsed** or
+**expanded**, depending on whether implicit arguments were added or not.

+We use `expanded_` prefix in Python list name if the implicit arguments are known to be already
+prepended to the list.

 Tracing problem